Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Experimental Setup

 \section{Experimental Setup}

-In this section, we provide the experimental details for studying our methods of learning API functionality from demonstrations.
+In this section, we provide the experimental details for studying our methods of learning of API functionality from in-context demonstrations.
 Across our experiments, we run $3$ trials, each with a different random seed: $2003, 2004, 2005$.

 \textbf{Train-Test Splitting Expert Demonstrations.} To ensure that we do not evaluate the LLM agent on tasks it has seen from its demonstrations, we divide the tasks and demonstrations with a train-test split.
 Furthermore, we also have to ensure that no task in the test set includes an API not seen in the training set.
 Simply train-test splitting the set of tasks and removing test tasks that include APIs not in the training set can greatly reduce the number of test tasks to evaluate on.
 Therefore, for our train-test split, we iterate through each API function available.
 For each API $f$, we train-test split the tasks it is associated with if the task has not already been assigned to the train or test set from a previous iteration.
 We then use the demonstrations for all the training tasks as the training set, $D_{train}$.
 For every train-test split in this iterative process, use a split of $70-30\%$ on the remaining tasks that have yet to be assigned a set.
 This process, while dividing the demonstrations as we desire, creates variability in the number of test queries across seed numbers.
 Appendix \ref{sec:train_test_appendix} details the train-test approach in depth.